billba/topical/docs/understanding.md

 await this.end(returnArgs);
 ```

 This sets the topic's `lifecycle` to `ended`, clears its children, and sets its `return` property to `returnArgs`.
-Then, if the topic has a parent, it calls that parent's `onChildReturn` method.
+Then, if the topic has a parent, it calls that parent's `onChildEnd` method.

 An ended topic can always be recreated or restarted.